Edge LED Backlight: The

-- Standard: provides standard picture suitable for games
+- Game (Standard/Original): For standard picture suitable for

-- Original: adjust the game picture according to your preference
+games, or adjust the game picture according to your preference.

 - Graphics: Optimizes picture quality for viewing graphics.

-- Custom: adjustment of detailed settings for viewing photographs and
+detailed settings for viewing photographs and storing your preferred

 - Custom: Allows you to store your